xRyul/flashcards-obsidian-v2/README.md

 ### Update
 Just edit the card in Obsidian, and run the command `Flashcards: Generate for the current file` again.

+### Automatic ID Recovery
+If you accidentally delete the `<!-- ankiID: ... -->` comment from your Obsidian note, the plugin will attempt to automatically recover it during the next sync (`Flashcards: Generate for the current file`).

+- It compares the content of cards without IDs in Obsidian to existing cards in the target Anki deck.
+- It uses a matching logic primarily based on the card's first field (usually the "Front") to align with Anki's own duplicate detection.
+- If a unique match is found based on the first field, the plugin recovers the missing Anki ID and inserts the `<!-- ankiID: ... -->` comment back into your Obsidian note.
+- If the *other* fields (like "Back" or tags) differ between the Obsidian card and the matched Anki card, the card will also be marked for update in Anki.
+- This prevents accidental duplicate card creation when IDs are removed in Obsidian.

 ### Deleting Cards Directly from Anki

 This plugin provides two commands to delete cards directly from Anki and simultaneously clean up the corresponding ID blocks in your Obsidian notes: